justcoded/coding-standards/docs/php/coding-style.md

 }
 ```

-### 10 Whitespace
+### 10 Line breaks
-Statements should be allowed to breathe.
+Statements SHOULD be allowed to breathe.
-In general, you MUST always add blank lines between statements, unless they're a sequence of single-line equivalent operations.
+In general, you SHOULD always add blank lines between statements, unless they're a sequence of single-line equivalent operations.

 :white_check_mark: ***Good***
 ```php